 Samsung Galaxy S7 Edge Review: Samsung’s best phone yet

-The Samsung Galaxy S7 Edge is Samsung’s most expensive smartphone, but you do get a premium device for your money.
+The Samsung Galaxy S7 Edge is Samsung’s most expensive smartphone to date, but you do get a premium device for your money.

 Where the Samsung Galaxy S7 is intended to be the mainstream but premium device in Samsung’s Galaxy S range, the S7 Edge tweaks it just that little bit further with a larger display, curved edges and an increase in battery capacity.
 For those improvements Samsung commands an absolute premium outright price, although it’s also perfectly feasible to pick the Galaxy S7 Edge up on contract as well.

 If you prefer your Galaxy phones without curved screens, make sure to check out our Samsung Galaxy S7 review.

 |Processor||Octa or Quad Core (2.3Ghz Quad+1.6Ghz Quad or 2.15Ghz Quad + 1.6Ghz Dual)||Octa or Quad Core (2.3Ghz Quad+1.6Ghz Quad or 2.15Ghz Quad + 1.6Ghz Dual)|

 Samsung's latest flagship phone has hit Australian shelves.
 Get your hands on one today.View details

 Upsides: Why you’d want the Samsung Galaxy S7 Edge